 This community engagement project was commissioned by artist Donald Urquhart who had been commission by the Harbour Trust to develop a site-specific installation for the Battery on Victoria Harbour: our project was designed to respond to his theme which had inspired the etchings on his polished steel cubes.

-Anna worked in tandem with the artist and teacher Linda Greig and working to their individuals skills they created a series of workshops with all five streams of Dunbar Primary School – that’s a lot of students!: They explored the science behind the plankton to be found in the harbour and the plankton found in deeper waters out at sea – their importance in the food chain, how plankton were to be found in differing patterns and how they could also light up.
+Anna worked worked with the artist and teacher Linda Greig and bringing their individual skills to a series of workshops with all five streams of Dunbar Primary School – that’s a lot of students!: Linda helped the children explore the science behind the plankton to be found in the harbour and the plankton found in deeper waters out at sea – their importance in the food chain, how plankton were to be found in various patterns and how they could also light up.

-Anna took the stencils developed by the children and taught them how to make their own tow colour screen print, choosing to have their plankton floating around in light blue sea as if lit by the sun or a black ground to demonstrate the sea in the deep ocean.
+Anna then took the stencils that Linda had developed with the children from their own design.
+She taught them how to make their own two colour screen print, choosing to have their plankton floating around in light blue sea as if lit by the sun or a black ground to demonstrate the sea in the deep ocean.